 T/Th: Spiced Ground Turkey with Cauliflower

-(4 oz. spiced ground turkey with garlic, oregano, cumin, chili powder, cilantro, ¼ red bell pepper, 2 cups roasted cauliflower, divided into 2 servings.
+8 oz. spiced ground turkey with garlic, oregano, cumin, chili powder, cilantro, ½ red bell pepper, 2 cups roasted cauliflower, divided into 2 servings.
 (Each serving = 1 Green, 1 Red, 1 tsp.)

-Here’s how to make all of this in 90 minutes or less:
+Here’s how to make this meal prep in 90 minutes or less:

 1. Preheat oven to 375° F. Spray two baking sheets with nonstick spray.